handav/itp_fall_2018/index.md

 #### 3. September 20

-  * Generating music from data:
+  * Generating music from data with sample and composition
-      * with samples
-      * with composition
   * Creating and saving MIDI files

 #### **No class September 27**